 Once you are at Concordia University Texas, you will need to be admitted to the Program.
-Applications should be submitted during the Spring application period.
+Applications should be submitted during the student's sophomore year.
 Program admission forms are available in the DCE office and as a writable PDF form under the Requirements for Full Admission below.

 Requirements for Full Admission (See the DCE Handbook for more details)

 An applicant to the College of Education - DCE Ministry Church Certification program must:

 - Be a student in good standing at Concordia University, both academically and personally

 - Meet the requirements for admission to the public ministry of the Church appropriate for entering the professional program.
 Distinction is made between those entering the program and those finishing the program

 - A member in good standing of a congregation of a Lutheran Church